You are here:

 This person must be a governor or trustee.
 Associate members can't take on safeguarding responsibilities.

 Responsibilities of your senior board level lead include:

-- Keeping up to date with statutory guidance and any advice issued by your safeguarding partners/local safeguarding children board
+- Keeping up to date with statutory guidance and any advice issued by your safeguarding partners

 - Making sure you have suitable and up-to-date policies for child protection, staff behaviour, and handling allegations against staff and volunteers